Jeevarani Kurukulasuriya: Career

 At very small stage, her father took her to Radio Ceylon.
 Then she became a "Lama Mandapaya" singer.
 Under the guidance of Thilakasiri Fernando, Jeevarani became an “A” grade artist.
 Along with Fernando, she sang the popular songs Maala Manamaaliya Wu Daa and Naaga Lowin Gena A Bulath.
 During this period, she met Vajira Chitrasena and started to learn Kandyan dancing.
 She also learned dance from R.W.
 Sirineris Gurunnanse and Nalini Samarasinghe.
 In the meantime, she also joined the Panadura Arts Association.

 With the intentions to be an actress as her idol Rukmani Devi, Jeevarani started drama career in 1959 with the stage play Maha Hene Riri Yaka, a story written by prime minister S. W. R. D. Bandaranaike and produced by Dick Dias.
 The play became very popular and staged 40 times.
 Then, her father took Jeevarani to Dr. Lester James Peries.
 Peries offered a role in his blockbuster movie Sandesaya, which marked her maiden appearance in Sinhala cinema.
-Then she acted in the film Veera Vijaya and went India with her grandmother for the shooting.
+Then she acted in the film Veera Vijaya and went to India with her grandmother for the shooting.
 Her major breakthrough in film came with Sri Lanka's first color film Ran Muthu Doowa directed by Mike Wilson with the role "Kumari".
 In the film, she acted opposite to Gamini Fonseka and quickly made a unique cinema couple.

 Jeevarani along with Sandhya Kumari and Vijitha Mallika were the most popular actresses in 1960s.
 Some of her popular films include Bicycle Hora, Adata Wediya Heta Hondai, Okkoma Hari, Horungeth Horu.
 In the film Senasuma Kothanda, she played as a nurse, whereas in the film Senehasa, she played a role of poor mother.
 Although a singer, Jeevarani got her only playback singing in the movie Hatha Kendare.
 Another memorable moment in her film career came through Senasili Suwaya directed by Robin Tampoe.
 In the film, she had a difficult time trying to escape the train and commit suicide, which she acted excellently.

-After the marriage, she quit from acting and moved to Australia.
+After the marriage, she quit acting and moved to Australia.
 After 28 years, she appeared in the 2006 film Hiripoda Wassa.